SDK Reference¶

 getCredentials(options?)¶

-Retrieves credentials with pagination and/or filter by party IDs.
+Retrieves credentials with pagination and/or filter by party IDs and/or registered account emails.
 Maps to GET /institutions/me/credentials.

 Parameters (optional):